YouTube video for this section is still under creation. Please be patient ^^

 .

 Logprobs are the probability for each next token.
 It ranges from 0 to minus infinity.
-So the closer to 0 the most probable will
+So the closer to 0

 the next token be.
 Using the model config, we'll ask for the best 3 candidates for each token.